saitomics/proteomics/README.md

 Saito Lab: Computational Proteomics Tools
 ==============

-This document describes how to use computational proteomics tools developed for the Saito lab.
+This repository contains a set of computational tools for analyzing proteomics data.

 ## General System Description

-The purpose of these tools is to help researchers answer questions about proteomics data.
+These tools are intended to help researchers answer questions about proteomics data.

 Some specific questions that these tools help provide answers for include: